 State the minimum English language competence required for successful participation in the programme, referencing the Common European Framework of Reference for Languages (CEFR).
-Provide specific information regarding how this will be evidenced.
-If no minimum language proficiency requirements are established, explain how learners who speak English as a second or foreign language will be supported to succeed.
+Normally, this is a minimum of B2 for higher education programmes.
+Provide specific information regarding how this will be evidenced, i.e., identify which Interim List of Eligible Programmes (ILEP) approved English language proficiency test results will be accepted and what level of achievement will be required on each of those tests.